September 17, 2022

 5:30 pm – 8:00 pm: Thiyóšpaye Banquet (Arrowwood Resort)

-8:30 am – Noon: Guest Registration required once (Akta Lakota Museum & Cultural Center)
+8:30 am – Noon: Guest Registration for new arrivals (Akta Lakota Museum & Cultural Center)

 9:00 am – 11:00 am: Open House at the Homes & Chapel